ideabizlk/IdeaBiz-Request-Handler---PHP/Readme.md

 ### URL
  complete URL of ideabiz api.
 Example for sms `https://ideabiz.lk/apicall/smsmessaging/v1/outbound/94777123456/requests`
 ### Method
- its HTTP method. you can use `RequestMethod` Enum for that. it contain. this accept be string also. like "POST", "GET"
+ its a HTTP method. you can use `RequestMethod` Enum for that. this accepts string as well such as "POST and "GET".
+RequestMethod enum contains

 ```
 RequestMethod::POST